Nicole Kidman calls violence against women a 'shadow pandemic'

 Kidman, 53, said playing lawyer and domestic abuse survivor Celeste on the hit HBO series had affected her personally.

-"I felt very exposed and vulnerable and deeply humiliated as I told her story - even though playing that character is nothing compared to what women in abusive relationships actually face," Kidman said in an opinion column in The Guardian newspaper.
+"I felt exposed, vulnerable and deeply humiliated as I told her story - even though playing that character is nothing compared with what women in abusive relationships face," Kidman said in an opinion column in The Guardian newspaper.

 The Australian actress said the stories of survivors she had met during her UN work pushed her to lend her voice to those without a platform.